 Buying commercial premises can be a good investment - owning a property gives your business stability and the property itself can become a significant asset.
-However, it is a major step and before you commit it is important to think carefully about the pros and cons.
+However, it is a major step and before you commit to a mortgage, it is important to think carefully about the pros and cons.

-There are considerable advantages to buying business premises, including:
+There are considerable advantages to securing a mortgage to buy business premises, including:

 - your mortgage repayment is likely to be similar to or less than a rental payment on the same property